Files

 1. Add Microsoft Excel Reader

 Under the Attributes section, ensure that Longitude is set to x_coordinate and Latitude is set to y_coordinate.
-Newer versions of FME will automatically do this, but it is always a good idea to check.
+Newer versions of FME will automatically perform this task, but it is always a good idea to verify.

 The six sheets from the Excel file have now been placed on the canvas.